GadisaAsfaw/BusStation/README.md

-# BusStation
+# Android Kotlin

-android architecture and testing project with kotlin Group members:
+Android architecture and testing project with kotlin
-1-Gadisa Asfaw  ATR/4136/09
-2-Ibrahim Abas  ATR/0799/09